jrl-umi3218/jrl-travis/README.md

 If `COVERITY_TOKEN` is set, a tarball containing the results of the build is created and uploaded to the website.

+IF `NSIQCPPSTYLE_FILEFILTERPATH` is set, the coding style checker will be called and will use the rules stored in the `NSIQCPPSTYLE_FILEFILTERPATH` path.

 To finish, a `git notes` is used to annotate the commit with the build